AyalaDiamant/JSproject/README.md

-# Party accessories store website
+# Party accessories store website🥳🎉🎊

-Welcome to the project database of the party accessories store!

 This project is a responsive and stylishly designed website developed for a party accessories store.
 The website is built using JavaScript, HTML and CSS to provide a seamless user experience looking for party supplies and event planning services.